vmware/differential-datalog/doc/tutorial/tutorial.md

 ### Bit vectors

 The design of DDlog was strongly influenced by applications from the domain of networking, where programmers frequently deal with bit vectors of non-standard sizes.
-This motivated DDlog's bit-vector type.
-We have encountered several instances of this type, e.g., `typedef UUID=bit<128>`.
+We have encountered several instances of the bitvector type, e.g., `typedef UUID=bit<128>`.
 In addition to standard arithmetic and bitwise operators over bit vectors (see [language reference](../language_reference/language_reference.md#expressions)), DDlog supports bit vector slicing and concatenation.
 Slicing is expressed using the `x[N:M]` syntax examplified in the previous section.
 Bit vector concatenation is implemented by the `++` operator (which is also